Althea Mercado

 Relevant and supportive

-She has particularly enjoyed the courses where students can apply their skills to real-life projects, says Althea who is proud of being recognised as a high-achieving student, including achieving 100% on her first-ever university report and getting A+ grades despite the pressures of the global pandemic.
+She particularly enjoyed the courses where students could apply their skills to real-life projects, says Althea who was proud of being recognised as a high-achieving student, including achieving 100% on her first-ever university report and getting A+ grades despite the pressures of the global pandemic.

-Another thing she appreciates about AUT are the facilities and resources she has had access to.
+Another thing she appreciated about AUT were the facilities and resources she had access to.

 Advice for other students